 In case of a declared emergency if travel to campus is not feasible, USC executive leadership will announce an electronic way for instructors to teach students in their residence halls or homes using a combination of Blackboard (BB), teleconferencing, and other technologies.
 Please activate your course in Blackboard with access to the course syllabus.
 Whether or not you use Blackboard regularly, these preparations will be crucial in an emergency.
 USC's Blackboard learning management system and support information is available at blackboard.usc.edu.

-11.7 Statement on Academic Conduct and Support Systems
+11.7 Support Systems